Code-By-Rob/Templates/MERN/README.md

 *Answer all of those questions.*

 Add the libraries // tools you need.
+Here is my suggestion.

 ```sh
 npm i express mongoose dotenv